Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 Recommended: The URL from which a video ad loads; that is, the URL to use to fetch to the video ad.

 #### Between complex items in a series
-* When you have a series of long or ocmplex items, such as items that themselves contain punctuation, use semicolons, rather than commas, as separators.
+* When you have a series of long or complex items, such as items that themselves contain punctuation, use semicolons, rather than commas, as separators.
-Recommend: If you don't have time, then focus on the improvements that will have the greatest benefit: what matters most to your users; what is most importatnt to fix; and what is easy or feasible to fix in the available time.
+Recommend: If you don't have time, then focus on the improvements that will have the greatest benefit: what matters most to your users; what is most important to fix; and what is easy or feasible to fix in the available time.
 Recommended: Review your document one more time, checking for the following: present tense and active voice; typos, punctuations, and grammar; and whether you can shorten anything.

 #### Single quotation marks